Robert is Here for tropical fruit, mangos, and legendary milkshakes

 The first stop is a visit to the Pine Island Nursery in Miami (not to be confused with Pine Island on Florida’s west coast, which is also a well-known mango growing area).
 Pine Island Nursery is a 50-acre farm located southwest of Downtown Miami situated in an upland Pine habitat.
-The nursery will give you an overview of Florida’s mangos as well as other tropical fruits, nut and spice trees.
+The nursery will give you an overview of Florida’s mangos as well as other tropical fruits, nut, and spice trees.
 Nursery staff will provide tastings and even a tour.
 They also feature bins filled with seasonal fruit for you to purchase – and now is definitely harvest time.
-If you are interested in taking a plant home to grow your own mango, this is an ideal place to buy a tree and get good advice on growing your own.
+If you are also interested in taking a plant home to grow your own mango, this is an ideal place to buy a tree and get good advice on growing your own.

 Tour Stop #2: The Fruit and Spice Park